Topl/brambl-cli/microsite/docs/cli-reference/simple-tx-mode.md

-  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>           Port Bifrost node. (mandatory)
+  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from --change-party <value>   Party where we are sending the change to --change-contract <value>
+                           Contract where we are sending the change to --change-state <value>   State where we are sending the change to -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>           Port Bifrost node. (mandatory)